OctopusDeploy/docs/docs/approvals/service-now/index.md

 - The `Planned start date` and `Planned end date` supplied on a CR will not be considered.

 - Once a CR is deemed to be related to a deployment, then only this CR will be evaluated for the deployment to proceed.
-If the CR is incorrect, you can either close the CR or create a new release of the project.
+If the CR is incorrect, you will need to cancel the deployment, close the CR and try the deployment again.

 - Each project only supports a single ServiceNow connection.